At a Glance

 After the Key Vault is created, it may take a few minutes for the correct DNS entries to be published.

-This Key Vault will have a private IP address in the address range of the Virtual Network after creation.
-You can check this via DNS using the terminal.
+The Key Vault will have a private IP address in the address range of the virtual network after creation.
+This can be checked via DNS using the terminal.

 Note